Interstellar-Lab/bump-version/README.md

 - `version-file`: path to the version file.
 Default is `.VERSION`
 - `check-only`: if `yes` no new tag will be published.
 The action will only validate that the version is a valid SemVer format and it's a higher version than the last version published in a tag.
-- `read-only`: if `yes` the action will simply read the version-file and return successfully
+- `read-only`: if `yes` the action will simply read the versions in version file and git tag return successfully; version file value can be accessed from the `new-version` output and the last version in git tag can be accessed with the `last-version` output.

 ## Outputs
 - `new-version`: version contained in the version file